SESYNC-ci/sesync-ci.github.io/quickstart/_drafts/2021-02-26-QDA-Software.md

 # QDA Software Features

-Each QDA software offers different features and can have strengths and weaknesses depending on your project’s goals.
+Each QDA software offers different features and has strengths and weaknesses depending on your project’s goals.

 Please check out these detailed descriptions and comparisons of popular QDA software options: